 Don’t Use Electric Smoker In The Rain

 It is an alarming thing if you use an electric smoker for grilling in the rain.
 If your grill depends on a corded connection to a wall, don’t use it outdoor.
-Yes, you can use it indoor but a wise thing is to skip it because rain and electricity do not match well.
+Yes, you can use it indoors but a wise thing is to skip it because rain and electricity do not match well.

 Place Grill Under a Cover